How to Save Money on Home and Auto Insurance in Canada (Holistic Playbook)

 Underwritten extras worth verifying annually

-• Sewer backup vs overland flood riders.
+• Sewer backup versus overland flood riders—different perils, different deductibles.

-• Earthquake endorsements where seismic exposure rose.
+• Earthquake endorsements where seismic exposure rose after a move.

 Credit scoring transparency

 Some provinces regulate insurer credit usage—ask brokers whether consent-based scoring influences quotes before assuming myths.
+Opting out where permitted may change available markets.

 Ready for personalized help?